Seattle City Council approves $10 late fee cap for renters

 Before the vote, about 50 remote and in-person public commenters chided the council for considering the “watered down” version of Sawant’s original bill.

-Councilmembers Tammy Morales, Teresa Mosqueda and Sawant introduced an amendment to restore the original $10 cap version of the legislation, saying that the extra $40 would make a bigger impact to rent-burdened tenants than to landlords or property management companies receiving the fee.
+Councilmembers Tammy Morales, Teresa Mosqueda and Sawant introduced an amendment to restore the original $10 cap version of the legislation, saying that the extra $40 would have a larger impact on rent-burdened tenants than on landlords or property management companies receiving the fee.

 “We know that capping late fees at $10 is the bare minimum we can do for renters,” Morales said, calling high fees “punitive,” and noting her own time working as a server when she struggled to pay rent.